clue/clue.engineering/README.md

 Once built (see previous "Build" section), you can simply deploy the `build/` directory behind your favorite web server (Apache + PHP-FPM etc.).

-Additionally, this should be deployed behind a reverse proxy (nginx) that is responsible for HTTPS certificate handling and forcing HTTPS redirects.
+Additionally, this should be deployed behind a reverse proxy (nginx) or CDN (Bunny CDN) that is responsible for HTTPS certificate handling and forcing HTTPS redirects.

 Additionally, Apache has been configured to cache static files for 1 day.